 Income inequality in Argentina has fluctuated considerably around an increasing trend initiated in the mid-seventies.
-Figure 2.1 shows the Gini coefficient of equivalent household income between 1985 and 1998 in the Greater Buenos Aires area.^{2,3} After a substantial increase in the late eighties, inequality plunged in the first two years of the nineties.
+Figure 2.1 shows the Gini coefficient of equivalent household income between 1985 and 1998.
+All figures are calculated based on the Permanent Household Survey (Encuesta Permanente de Hogares, EPH) for the Greater Buenos Aires area, elaborated by the local National Institute of Statistics and Census (INDEC).
+After a substantial increase in the late eighties, inequality plunged in the first two years of the nineties.
 A new stage of rising inequality started in 1992 and has not stopped yet.
-The Greater Buenos Aires has never experienced the level of income inequality reached in 1998, at least since reliable household data sets are available.4
+Argentina has never experienced the level of income inequality reached in 1998, at least since reliable household data sets are available.

-For simplicity this study is focused on three years of relative macroeconomic stability separated by equal intervals: 1986, 1992 and 1998.
-Also, we restrict the analysis to labor income mainly for two reasons.5 (i) The Permanent Household Survey (EPH) has various deficiencies in capturing capital income, and (ii) modeling capital income and retirement payments is not an easy task, especially considering the scarce information contained in the EPH.
+For simplicity this study is focused on three years separated by equal intervals: 1986, 1992 and 1998.
+Also, we restrict the analysis to labor income mainly for two reasons. (i) The EPH has various deficiencies in capturing capital income, and (ii) modeling capital income and retirement payments is not an easy task, especially considering the scarce information contained in the EPH.
 We also ignore those households whose heads or spouses are older than 65 or receive retirement payments.
 Summing up, we concentrate on the distribution of individual labor income and on the distribution of equivalent household labor income in 1986, 1992 and 1998 in the Greater Buenos Aires area.

-Table 2.1 shows the basic facts to be characterized in the paper: inequality in individual labor income and in equivalent household labor income, as measured by the Gini, did not change very much between 1986 and 1992; on the contrary, both measures rose dramatically in the next six years.6 Gasparini and Sosa Escudero (1999) use bootstrap methods to show that it is possible to reject the null hypothesis that the Gini coefficients of 1986 and 1998 are equal.
+Table 2.1 shows the basic facts to be characterized in the paper: inequality in individual labor income and in equivalent household labor income, as measured by the Gini, did not change very much between 1986 and 1992; on the contrary, both measures rose dramatically in the next six years.
+Gasparini and Sosa Escudero (1999) use bootstrap methods to show that it is possible to reject the null hypothesis that the Gini coefficients of 1986 and 1998 are equal.
 While the same is true for 1992 and 1998, one cannot reject the null hypothesis that the Gini coefficients that the Gini coefficients of 1986 and 1998 are equal.

 A countless number of factors may have caused the changes in inequality documented in table 2.1.
-We will concentrate in seven of them: (i) returns to education, (ii) the gender wage gap, 7 (iii) returns to experience, (iv) the dispersion in the endowment of unobservable factors and their returns, (v) hours of work, (vi) labor market participation, and (vii) the education of the working-able population.
+We will concentrate in six of them: (i) changes in the returns to education, (ii) changes in the gender wage gap, (iii) changes in the returns to experience, (iv) changes in the dispersion of the endowment of unobservable factors and their returns, (v) changes in hours of work and in labor market participation, and (vi) changes in the education of the working-able population.